4 Must-Dos if Your Australian Visa Application is Rejected

 During the first meeting with our registered Immigration agent, Indah Melindasari, she will let you know the visa option/s that are best for you, and to help you understand the challenges of your particular case for you to go away and work on the application yourself.

 If you do decide to hire us, all the heavy lifting will be done for you.

 All you would need to do is send us all information we ask for, and we do the rest.

-We review all the paperwork, we create and submit your application (which after a rejection is a substantial amount), we do all follow ups with immigration, and we help to keep you calm while waiting for the visa to be granted!.
+We review all the paperwork, we create and submit your application (which after a rejection is a substantial amount), we do all follow ups with immigration, and we help to keep you reassured while waiting for the visa to be granted!

 They assign every registered agent with a registration number, called a MARN.

 When talking with an agent, you should always ask for the MARN before going any further, and especially before handing over any money.